brimdata/zync/README.md

 ### The ETL Algorithm

 The algorithm here describes how the ETLs are stitched together to perform the desired transformations.
-Note that the YAML config above needs know nothing about the details below.
+Note that the YAML config above knows nothing about the details below.
 However, it's useful to know how things work so you can debug problems that arise (and perhaps performance issues).